thingSoC/TSOC_NEOLED/README.md

 **TSOC_NEOLED** uses a programmable system on chip (PSoC4) with an eight (8) channel driver to drive up to 512 WS2812 Color LED's, arranged as 64x8 (eight strings).
-The **TSOC_NEOLED** can provide several different intefaces in order to make interfacing large numbers of LED easy.
+The **TSOC_NEOLED** can provide several different intefaces in order to make interfacing large numbers of LEDs easy.
 Interface protocols include :

 1) UART Serial DMX-512 (200K Baud, N, 8, 1) with a 512 byte frame size.